Why we collect your information

 - Fee collection agencies for unpaid fees

-The Data Protection Act 1998 allows you to find out what information about you is held on computer and in certain manual records.
+The General Data Protection Regulations (GDPR) allows you to find out what information about you is held on computer and in certain manual records.
 This is known as “right of subject access.”
 It applies to your health records.
-If you want to see them you should make a written request to the Practice Manager.
-You are entitled to receive a copy but should note that a charge will usually be made.
+If you want to see them you should make a written request to the Data Protection officer.
+You are entitled to receive a copy and we will aim to meet your request within 1 month or sooner.
 You should also be aware that in certain circumstances your right to see some details in your health records may be limited in your own interest or for other reasons.

-If you would like to know more about how we use your information or if, for any reason, you do not wish to have your information used in any of the ways described in this leaflet please speak to the dentist concerned with your care or the practice manager.
+If you would like to know more about how we use your information or if, for any reason, you do not wish to have your information used in any of the ways described in this leaflet please speak to the dentist concerned with your care or the practice manager/Data Protection Officer.

 Principal Dentist: Raphy Paul